 Bizagi comes out of the box with a set of tools to deploy a project.
 Those tools are specific programs that guide you step by step through a user interface where you provide all the required information and options to tailor your deployment.

-For detailed information on how to deploy a project by relying on the user interface refer to User interface explained.
+For detailed information on how to deploy a project by relying on the user interface refer to Advanced Deployment executables.

 •By using the Command Line utilities.

 Bizagi provides a set of Command Line tools to fully deploy a project from a command prompt.
 This is especially useful if you don't have access to the machine hosting the target environment and you will remotely perform a deployment, and this also allows the creation of scripts to automate your deployment workflow.

 For detailed information about deploying your projects through the Command Line deployment, refer to Command Line for Advanced Deployment.